Mije (wrestler)

-Mije (born June 27, 1969) is a Mexican luchador, or professional wrestler working for the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrays a heel (known as a rudo in lucha libre, the antagonists of professional wrestling).
-He is one of the competitors in CMLL's Micro-Estrella ("Micro-Star") division where he competes with and against other wrestlers with dwarfism.
+Mije (born June 27, 1969) is a Mexican professional wrestler best known for his time with Consejo Mundial de Lucha Libre (CMLL), where he portrayed a heel (or rudo, the antagonists of professional wrestling).
+He was one of the competitors in CMLL's Micro-Estrella ("Micro-Star") division, where he competed with and against other wrestlers with dwarfism.

 He started his career working as a Mascota, a smaller version of a regular-sized wrestler, paired with El Alebrije, working under the name Cuije in AAA.
-Cuije and El Alebrije would on occasion team up and have collectively won the AAA Mascot Tag Team Championship and holds the record for the longest reign with that championship.
+Cuije and El Alebrije would occasionally team up and won the AAA Mascot Tag Team Championship, holding the record for the longest reign with that championship.
 The duo also competed in Chikara's King of Trios tournament.
-He began working for CMLL in 2010 as part of the Los Invasores group.
+He began working for CMLL in 2010 as part of the Los Invasores group, remaining there until 2025.
 His name was changed to Mije in 2012 following a lawsuit against AAA over the copyright of the characters Cuije and El Alebrije.

 Professional wrestling career

 AAA (1998–2009)

 Alebrije and Cuije during a match.

-In 1998, the Mexican professional wrestling promotion AAA introduced the wrestling character El Alebrije, a bright, colorful comedic character based on the Alebrije figures.
+In 1998, the Mexican professional wrestling promotion AAA introduced the wrestling character El Alebrije, a bright and colorful comedic character based on the Alebrije figures.
 AAA paired up El Alebrije with a mascota, a smaller version of the character portrayed by a little person, called Cuije.
-The duo was often paired up against Monsther and his diminutive sidekick Chucky for a long-running storyline feud between the two teams.
+The duo often faced Monsther and his diminutive sidekick, Chucky, as part of a long-running storyline feud between the two teams.

 During this period of time, Cuije rarely wrestled, with his first recorded match taking place in April 2002 in Monterrey, where he lost to Chucky.
-The colorful duo teamed up with Máscara Sagrada and Mascarita Sagrada as part of the 2003 Verano de Escándalo ("Summer of Scandal") show, where they lost to Los Headhunters (I and II) and Los Mini Head Hunters (I and II).

-On August 20, 2004 Cuije and El Alebrije won the AAA Mascot Tag Team Championship by defeating champions Máscara Sagrada/Mascarita Sagrada as well as Monsther/Chucky and Psicosis/Mini Psicosis to win the title.
+On August 31, 2003, the colorful duo teamed with Máscara Sagrada and Mascarita Sagrada in a loss to Los Headhunters (I and II) and Los Mini Head Hunters (I and II) at Verano de Escándalo ("Summer of Scandal").
+On August 20, 2004 Cuije and El Alebrije won the AAA Mascot Tag Team Championship by defeating champions Máscara Sagrada/Mascarita Sagrada, as well as Monsther/Chucky and Psicosis/Mini Psicosis.
 They would defend the championship in subsequent years, primarily against Chucky and Monsther.
 Their final official AAA Mascota Tag Team Championship match took place on December 2, 2007, where they defeated Chucky and Monsther and the team of Guapito and Scorpio Jr.

 Independent circuit (2009–2010)

-In April 2009 Cuije and El Alebrije left AAA, citing their dissatisfaction with the amount of opportunities they were given in recent years.
-After leaving AAA Alebrije, with Cuije at his side, began working on the Mexican independent circuit, especially for International Wrestling Revolution Group (IWRG) and Perros del Mal Producciones.
+In April 2009, Cuije and El Alebrije left AAA, citing their dissatisfaction with the amount of opportunities they were given in recent years.
+After leaving AAA, Alebrije, with Cuije at his side, began working on the Mexican independent circuit, especially for International Wrestling Revolution Group (IWRG) and Perros del Mal Producciones.